CEFR Levels: What They Are and How to Test Yourself

 CEFR levels: what are they?
 And do they matter?

-But what do B1 and A2 mean?
+But what do B1 and A2 mean, exactly?

-What are the Different CEFR Levels?
+- What Are the Different CEFR Levels?

 The Common European Framework of Reference for Languages, often referred to as CEFR or CEFRL, is an international standard for working out your ability within a language.
 It was established by the Council of Europe and aims to validate language ability.